corsur/positionManagers/README.md

 ```

 This performs several optimizations which can significantly reduce the final size of the contract binaries, which will be available inside the `artifacts/` directory.
+The arm64 and amd64 optimizers will produce different wasm byte codes; however, either one can be safely deployed to Terra networks for production.

+Note that Docker does not support IPv6 out of the box on Mac, so switch to IPv4 when possible; otherwise you may receive a "service unavailable" error when Docker attempts to fetch images.

 ## Development